Ali90922/Distributed-Computing-TrangoTowers/Assignment 1/Readme.md

    ```
    Replace `<host_ip_address>` with the actual IP address of the server (e.g., `130.179.28.117`).

+To shut down the server, type "quit" on the server's command line.
+For a user to log out of the chatroom, the user should send a "quit" message, which will disconnect them from the server

 ## Part 2: Stress Testing

 The `StressTesting` directory contains tools for performance testing the chat server, including: